moorepants/eng122/README.rst

-The course website for Jason K. Moore's University of California, Davis Mechanical Vibrations course (ENG 122).
+The course website for Jason K. Moore's University of California, Davis Introduction to Mechanical Vibrations course (ENG 122).
 The rendered version can be viewed at:

 http://moorepants.github.io/eng122